e0425705/ip/docs/README.md

 1. After the importing is complete, locate the `src/main/java/duke.Duke.java` file, right-click it, and choose `Run duke.Duke.main()`.

         Here are some commands you can try:
-        * `todo CS2113`: Add "todo CS2113" into the task list.
+        * `todo CS2113`: Add task type todo with task description CS2113 into the list.
         * `list`: Print out the list of all tasks.
-        * `done 2`: Mark the task in index 2 of the list as done, indicated by a tick(✓).
+        * `done 2`: Marks the task in index 2 of the list as done, indicated by a tick(✓).
         * `delete 3`: Deletes the task in index 3 of the list.
         * `find CS`: Searches through task list for description with the CS in it.
         * `help`: Prints out the commands available and their respective formats.
-        * `save`: Saves current list into duke.storage file.
+        * `save`: Saves current list into storage file duke.txt.
-        * `bye`: Saves current list into duke.storage file and exits application.
+        * `bye`: Saves current list into storage file duke.txt and exits application.
 1. Refer to Features below for more commands and their details.

 ## Features